8 Gutter Alternatives That Work as Well and Look Better

 Additionally, water hitting the ground from these gutters can damage your walls as they splash, or find their way into your crawl spaces and basements.
 And let’s not even talk about the clogging again.

-Traditional gutters may have their pros but they come with more than their fair share of problems; clogging and damage apart, they’re also not very good looking and can take away a lot from your house’s look.
+Traditional types of gutters may have their pros but they come with more than their fair share of problems; clogging and damage apart, they’re also not very good looking and can take away a lot from your house’s look.

 8 Gutter Alternatives

 If you want to avoid the headache of having to clean your gutter 4 times a year and not have to deal with issues like ice dams and bad aesthetics, or you just want to get with the times and try something new yet effective, here’s a list of gutter alternatives that you can consider.
+A house can't go for too long without gutters, so definitely get something in place.

 Kusari Doi, as the Japanese call them, are not only effective but extremely attractive.
 The Japanese have been using these devices for centuries now—rain chains are obviously doing their job right if they’ve managed to stick around that long.